RalphTro/GS1DigitalLinkPostmanCollection/README.md

 * Demonstrate how GS1 Digital Link API requests work.
 * Show how GS1 Digital Link requests can be tailored to your/your organisation's needs.
-* Speed up time for developers (e.g. in seeting up a test environment for GS1-compliant resolvers).
+* Speed up time for developers (e.g. in setting up a test environment for GS1-compliant resolvers).

 ## Setup